sirLoinsAlot/D2-FileCopy-Manual/ReadMe.txt

 bit overkill, it is just the way I chose to go about it.

-If you wish to get in touch with me regarding these scripts you can email me at sirLoinsAlot@outlook.com, I will do my best to get back to you.
+If you wish to get in touch with me regarding these scripts you can email me at sirloinsalot@outlook.com, I will do my best to get back to you as soon as possible.

 This is a cut-down version to be ran manually.
-I will release the automated varsion that I currently use myself at a later stage, pending further testing for other machines.
-I need to make sure it works correctly first!
+There is also an automated version available on my gitHub if you wish to use that instead.

 What is Happening:
 These scripts work by first taking the files from your backup location and